A preferred choice of next-gen business leaders to take key business decision

 Also Read: How Cloud ERP helps Auto Component Manufacturers go Lean?

 In recent years the advertising competition has become brutal.
 Getting qualified leads has become a challenge.
-But the combined potential of AI, big data, and machine learning offers a ray of hope.
+But the combined potential of Artificial Intelligence, big data, and machine learning offers a ray of hope.
 They can examine vast amounts of data according to set parameters and can accurately target qualified prospects.
 This data can suggest those products and services that users are most likely to buy.
 For example, a driver whose social media posts announced mountain excursions could be alerted of a sale at a nearby hiking and trekking Store.
 Or if the driver has a liking for cakes and chocolates, the AI system can suggest nearby bakery shops.

 The AI system tracks the driver’s likes and dislikes and sends periodic messages of businesses nearby that can serve them instantly.